zephhhhhhhh/NewVape2/README.md

   # NewVape2

-  <pOk the whole dev team left me, and im not doing this anymore <3
+  <p Ok the whole dev team left me, and im not doing this anymore <3

 </div>